Benefits of Matcha: What’s So Good About It? Why All the Hype?

 Benefits of Matcha: What’s In Matcha Tea?

 Matcha tea is finely ground tea leaves, traditional to Japanese ceremonies—matcha packs more significant potential for health benefits than regular green tea does.
 Catechins in tea are what makes it so healthy, and Matcha has a higher amount of catechins!
 And there are several different catechins, each producing different health effects.
-Studies found that consuming Matcha, you get 137 times greater than the amount of EGCG available from China Green Tips green tea, and at least three times higher than the most substantial value for other green teas.
+Studies found that by consuming Matcha, you get 137 times greater than the amount of EGCG available from China Green Tips green tea, and at least three times higher than the most substantial value for other green teas.

 What Are The Health Benefits of Matcha?